mbleigh/acts-as-taggable-on/README.md

 To construct tag clouds, the frequency of each tag needs to be calculated.
 Because we specified `acts_as_taggable_on` on the `User` class, we can get a calculation of all the tag counts by using `User.tag_counts_on(:customs)`.
-But what if we wanted a tag count for an single user's posts?
+But what if we wanted a tag count for a single user's posts?
 To achieve this we call tag_counts on the association:

 ```ruby
 User.find(:first).posts.tag_counts_on(:tags)